 Restricted Stock.
-Prior to the vesting of any restricted shares, the shares are not transferable by the grantee and are forfeitable.
+Restricted stock is the grant of shares of Common Stock that are not transferable and are subject to forfeiture until vesting.
 Vesting of the shares may be based on continued employment with the Company and/or upon the achievement of specific performance goals, as the Committee determines on the grant date.
 The Committee, at the time that shares of restricted stock are granted, may impose additional conditions to the vesting of the shares.
 Unvested shares of restricted stock are forfeited upon a grantee's termination of employment for any reason.

 Unrestricted Stock.
-Shares of Stock may be granted by the Committee and may be payable at such times and subject to such conditions as the Committee determines; provided that any such awards to officers or directors shall involve a number of shares determined by the Committee as being reasonable and shall be identified as being granted in lieu of salary or cash bonus.
+Shares of Common Stock may be granted by the Committee and may be payable at such times and subject to such conditions as the Committee determines; provided that any such awards to officers or directors shall involve a number of shares determined by the Committee as being reasonable and shall be identified as being granted in lieu of salary or cash bonus.